Loktra/Data-Scientist/README.md

-## Data Engineer Programming Task
+## Data Scientist Programming Task

-In order to be considered for the Data Engineer position, you must complete the following steps.
+In order to be considered for the Data Scientist position, you must complete the following steps.

 ### Here are couple of things to keep in mind: